Angelina Jolie Reportedly Making Her Kids Choose Between Her And Brad Pitt

 While the family appeared to have a good time during their trip – which included a shopping day in London – Life & Style reports that Jolie sabotaged Pitt’s friendship with George Clooney when they were married.

 A source revealed that Jolie had problems with Clooney’s wife, Amal, and didn’t want Pitt hanging around with the couple.
-Amal was never rude to Jolie, but the actress was jealous at Amal’s accomplishments and worried about Pitt getting too close.
+Amal was never rude to Jolie, but the actress was jealous of Amal’s accomplishments and was worried about Pitt getting too close.

-Jolie’s controlling ways eventually drove a wedge between Pitt and Clooney and their friendship suffered.
+Jolie’s controlling ways eventually drove a wedge between Pitt and Clooney, and their friendship suffered.
 After the divorce, it took a while before Pitt and Clooney got back together.
 In the end, Pitt apologized and Clooney admitted that it must have been tough living under Jolie’s watchful eye.

 Pitt hasn’t said anything about the divorce in months.
-Jolie, however, gave her first post-split interview with BBC News while promoting her film in Cambodia.
+Jolie, however, gave her first post-split interview to BBC News while promoting her film in Cambodia.
 In the emotional interview, Jolie admitted that the divorce was hard on the family.
 For Pitt, Jolie’s comments didn’t feel genuine.

 In fact, the Allied star allegedly told friends that he thought Jolie was putting on an act.
-Pitt believes his ex-wife did the interview to swing public opinion back in her favor and put the blame back on Pitt.
+Pitt believes his soon-to-be-ex-wife did the interview to swing public opinion back in her favor, and put the blame back on Pitt.
 Neither party has addressed the rumors surrounding their divorce.

 Tell us!
 Do you think the kids would be better off with Angelina Jolie or Brad Pitt?
 Let us know in the comments below.